shopify vs ebay

 Read more: Shopify vs. Amazon: Which platform will help you sell better?

-3. Design and customization - Shopify
+3. Design and customisation - Shopify

 eBay

-In stark contrast, eBay offers very limited customization because your store is always confined within eBay’s standard framework, complete with its default logo and branding colors.
+In stark contrast, eBay offers very limited customisation because your store is always confined within eBay’s standard framework, complete with its default logo and branding colours.
 Paid store subscribers can only add a header image and make basic colour adjustments, while individual sellers are mostly restricted to changing their profile picture and description.
 As a result, eBay stores struggle to stand out and often blend in with thousands of other listings.

 Shopify

-Verdict: Shopify is the clear winner in terms of design and customization.
+Verdict: Shopify is the clear winner in terms of design and customisation.
 It’s the ideal choice if building a distinctive, professional, and fully branded storefront matters to you. eBay is only suitable if you don’t particularly need (or care about) a unique brand presence.

 Read more: Shopify vs. GoDaddy: Which is right for your business?